bennyschmidt/daily-tarot/README.md

-## "From React Native to the App Store"
+## From React Native to the App Store

 ### Daily Tarot for iPhone